consilience/laravel-message-flow/README.md

 This package ensures the message is dispatched to a queue.
 Once dispatched, responsibility is handed over to the queuing broker and it is considered sent.
-There is no end-to-end confirmation of receipt, though that can be easily built around this solution with a simple message in the opposite direction.
+There is no end-to-end confirmation of receipt, though that can be easily achieved with a simple message in the opposite direction.

 ## Flexibility